- Support Home

 - Contact us

 - Privacy Notice

 Annual review of competence progression (ARCP)

 What is ARCP?

-The decision about whether or not a foundation doctor's performance in each of the 20 'professional capabilities' (Foundation training outcomes) has met or exceeded the minimum required standard for satisfactory completion of F1, or the foundation programme as a whole, will involve an overall judgement summarised in the end of year report from the educational supervisor and reviewed by the ARCP panel.
-The ARCP panel judgment will include review of any concerns which have been raised.
-The ARCP panel is convened by the Foundation Programme Director and their judgement will form the basis of the Foundation Programme Director/Tutor's recommendations regarding satisfactory completion of F1 or and the foundation programme as a whole.
-(FP Curriculum (2016), p.
-48)
+The decision about whether or not an FD’s performance in each of the 13 FPCs has met or exceeded the minimum required standard for satisfactory completion of F1, or the foundation programme as a whole, will involve an overall judgement based on the ES end of year report, a review of the other summative assessments, and the contents of the e-portfolio presented to the ARCP panel.
+The ARCP panel judgement will include review of any concerns that have been raised, submitted by the FD via ‘Form R’ or equivalent, and the attendance record.
+(FP Curriculum (2021), p.
+47)

 Learn more about

-- ARCP in the FP Curriculum (2016) (external link)
+- ARCP in the FP Curriculum (external link)

 What are the requirements for satisfactory completion of F1/F2?